enam73209/food-order-app/README.md

 # 🍕 Simple Food Order App

-This project is a **Simple Food Order Application** developed using **React** and the **Vite** build tool.
+This project is a **Simple Food Order Application** developed using **React** , **Firebase** and the **Vite** build tool.
 It provides an easy-to-use interface for selecting food items and managing them in a shopping cart, showcasing the power of React's state management and Vite's fast build times and Hot Module Replacement (HMR).

 ## 🚀 Getting Started